-- Students have the right to equal opportunity education and non-discrimination based on sex, race, color, religion, ancestry, national origin, disability, medical condition, genetic information, marital status, sexual orientation or other categories protected by law of the states in which we operate. - 2.
+- Students have the right to equal opportunity education and an educational experience free from discrimination or harassment based on sex, race, color, religion, ancestry, national origin, disability, medical condition, genetic information, marital status, sexual orientation or other categories protected by law of the states in which we operate. - 2.
 Students have the right to view their own academic records. - Students have the right to cancel or withdraw from their course, per General Assembly's Cancellation, Withdrawal and Refund Policy. - 4.
 Students have the right to file a grievance, per General Assembly's Grievance Procedure.